Nathan-Andrews/handwritten-digit-recognition-NN/README.md

 - Neural Network implementation
    - Parallel gradient descent
 - Training Visualization
-   - A training visualization for 2d datasets, that shows the classification boundry changing as the network trains
+   - A training visualization for 2d datasets, that shows the classification boundary changing as the network trains
 - Handwritten Digit Recognition
    - Trained Using the [MNIST Dataset of Handwritten Digits](http://yann.lecun.com/exdb/mnist/)
       - A class to handle the custom idx file format of the dataset.